DavidMunera28/IS601-final-project/InitialSet.md

 ## Epic #4: Loyalty

 An email promotion is immediately sent for our next informational webinar about our free trial program which will include a live demo/Q&A for one of the company's most popular products featuring a satisfied customer as a guest speaker.

+## Epic #5: Compliance

+Ensure compliance with GDPR and similar regulations through cookie consent options, a clear and informative Privacy Policy, and clear options to unsubscribe from the WayWize newsletter.